RTV trials are a step up from TYROs, as more severe terrain may be used and therefore greater skill and experience are required.

 Drivers are allowed to have a “Walk through” as a group before each Section is driven.
 The drivers (& passengers) use the walk-through to attempt to identify the best route to drive to give the best chance of getting through all gates.

-Gates start at 12 or 10 (depending on section length) and each time you pass through a gate without touching the canes, you receive the score of the next gate.
-If a cane is touched, you will receive the score of that gate (for example, if you get your front wheel through gate 2, and then stop you will get a score of 1.
-However, if you clipped a cane for gate 2, you'll score 2).
-If the section is completed without stopping or touching a cane, you'll get a clear score which is zero points (and normally a round of applause!).
-This is not a timed event, and the winner is the driver who scores the lowest points.
+Gate numbering starts at 12 (or 10 - depending on section length) and progress’ upto “1”.
+If a cane is touched, you receives the score of that gate.
+If you get your front wheel through a gate without touching either cane and then stop you will get a score of the next pair of gates.
+If the section is completed without stopping or touching a cane, you'll get a zero or ”Clear” score (and normally a round of applause!).

 Long wheelbase vehicles such as Defender 110, Range Rover and Discovery, which normally have a poorer turning circle, are allowed a manoeuvre called a Shunt, whereby you can call "Shunt" loudly before stopping, and then reverse to re-position in order to make a turn.
 A Shunt is available only once per section – so it’s use needs careful decision.

 Competitors are typically divided into separate “Classes” (dependant on their vehicle specification) & Class winners identified by the best (lowest) overall result after adding each drivers individual scores over all of the Sections.

 Typical modifications to make a vehicle more competitive for RTV would be the use of mud tyres & for LWB vehicles (Long Wheel Base) a 1.5 ~ 2 inch suspension “lift”.
 Vehicles on eg. All Terrain tyres or without a suspension lift can take part, but would be less likely to do well